xoofx/markdig/doc/parsing-overview.md

 ## Introduction

-Markdig's parsing machinery consists of two main components at its surface: the `MarkdownParser` and the `MarkdownPipeline`.
+Markdig's parsing machinery consists of two main components at its surface: the `Markdown.Parse(...)` method and the `MarkdownPipeline` type.
 The parsed document is represented by a `MarkdownDocument` object, which is a tree of objects derived from `MarkdownObject`, including block and inline elements.

-The `MarkdownParser` is a static class which contains the `Parse(...)` method, the main algorithm for parsing a markdown document.
+The `Markdown` static class is the main entrypoint to the Markdig API.
+It contains the `Parse(...)` method, the main algorithm for parsing a markdown document.
 The `Parse(...)` method in turn uses a `MarkdownPipeline`, which is a sealed internal class which maintains some configuration information and the collections of parsers and extensions.
 The `MarkdownPipeline` determines how the parser behaves and what its capabilities are.
 The `MarkdownPipeline` can be modified with built-in as well as user developed extensions.

 ### Glossary of Relevant Types